security-slam/metrics/resource-library/courses.md

-# Official Linux Foundation™ Training Courses
+# Official Linux Foundation Training Courses

 The following free courses were developed by the Linux Foundation specifically to assist in the security hygiene improvements related to the Security Slam!